sflorezs1/IJack-nand2tetris/README.md

 This programming language works basically in the same way as Jack besides some minor changes in structure, some of those changes are:

 - The language now works with indentations instead of curly braces, each indented block start when a colon is used.
-- The language does not use colons as eol indicator, instead uses linebreaks (\\n).
+- The language does not use semicolons as eol indicator, instead uses linebreaks (\\n).
 - <code>constructor</code> function kind is now <code>init</code> .
 - <code>function</code> function kind is now <code>fun</code>.
 - <code>int</code> is now <code>num</code>.